SimonBackx/sentry-node-unhandled-rejection-crash/README.md

 First install the dependencies:
 `yarn install`

 Switch to the correct Node version (make sure testing on v16+).
-If using nvm, simply run `nvm install` in the project root.
+If using nvm, simply run `nvm install` or `nvm use` in the project root.

 Run `yarn with-sentry`.
 This starts the first server at `http://localhost:3000` Visit `http://localhost:3000`, and notice that the server crashes.